JacksonBrown/kommandor/README.md

 ------------       | ------------
 help    	   | Displays this
-users		   | Displays the system users editnetwork	   | reads the /etc/network/interfaces file
+users		   | Displays the system users groups	   	   | Displays the system groups removeuser	   | completely removes a specified user